 Business Accounts

 Business accounts suit Canadians doing business in the US.
 They keep your business and personal money separate and might need a US business entity like an LLC or Corporation, plus an EIN (Employer Identification Number).
 The monthly fee ranges from $15-50.
-If you’re considering establishing a business in the US, our US business incorporation specialists can guide you.
+If you’re considering establishing a business in the US.

 They’re best for Canadian businesses with US customers or operations.

-Example: A Montreal tech company opened a Mercury business account to accept payments from US clients.
+Example: A Toronto tech company opened a Mercury business account to accept payments from US clients.
 The process took 18 days but saved them the 3.5% fees they were paying on cross-border transactions.

 Tax Implications of a US Bank Account for Canadians